ess-dmsc/just-bin-it/README.md

 as described above.

 ```
-python bin/just-bin-it.py --brokers localhost:9092 --topic hist_commands --config_file example_configs/config1d.json
+python bin/just-bin-it.py --brokers localhost:9092 --conf-topic hist_commands --config_file example_configs/config1d.json
 ```

-Note: this configuration will be replaced if a new configuration is sent the command topic.
+Note: this configuration will be replaced if a new configuration is sent to the command topic.

 An example configuration file (config.json) is included in the example_configs